isaaclee12/isaaclee12/README.md

 <br>
 <strong><a href="https://github.com/isaaclee12/statistics-and-data-science-club-v2" target="_blank">statistics-and-data-science-club-v2 (WebDev, Python, Django, HTML, CSS)</a></strong>

-My first professional project, where I used Django, HTML, and Boostrap to revamp the website for my school's Statistics and Data Science Club.
+<p>My first professional project, where I used Django, HTML, and Boostrap to revamp the website for my school's Statistics and Data Science Club.</p>

 <br>
 <strong><a href="https://github.com/isaaclee12/Schedule-Compiler" target="_blank">Schedule-Compiler (Python)</a></strong>
-A simple text-based program designed to help people line up their schedules to find the best time for an event.
+<p>A simple text-based program designed to help people line up their schedules to find the best time for an event.</p>

 <br>